Peter-Ebert/Valli-Encoding/README.md

 I'd be happy to be politely corrected if this already exists, as far as I can tell this is a novel approach, but I am just a problem solver for fun.
 If I use any terminology incorrectly please correct me with references, that's how I learn best.

-The size of the output will always be the size of the total number of permutations of the symbols given the symbol frequencies table, also known as [multinomials](https://en.wikipedia.org/wiki/Multinomial_theorem#Number_of_unique_permutations_of_words)
+The size of the output will always be the size of the total number of permutations of the symbols given the symbol frequencies table, also known as [multinomials](https://en.wikipedia.org/wiki/Multinomial_theorem#Number_of_unique_permutations_of_words):
 Let A,B,C,... = symbol counts
 T = total count of symbols = A + B + C + ...
 Bit size = log2( T! / (A! * B! * C! * ...) )

-### Regarding the Shannon Limit
-I had only ever seen entropy calculations at the limit, one such example is in the Wikipedia entry for [arithmetic coding](https://en.wikipedia.org/wiki/Arithmetic_coding#Sources_of_inefficiency) which states for probabilities 1/3, 1/3, 1/3 "the entropy of the message would be 4.755" or 5 bits, while the multinomial would mean a size of log2(3!) = 2.585 => 3 bits.
-So I was surprised when I first saw this result, as the encoding seemed to be below the Shannon limit.
-However, it seems with adaptive techniques that adjust the frequencies as you encode the same size can be achieved with other entropy encoders.

-### The Frequency File
+## Frequency File
-I've seen some objections to the frequency file that is output separate from the compression, this was done to make it easy to check it's contents as the vli file will look like random noise.
-No more information is stored in the .freq file than is in this implementation of [arithmetic encoding](https://github.com/nayuki/Reference-arithmetic-coding/blob/fde1357935494f395b4d17ca7e9e897c226ad208/python/arithmetic-compress.py#L50), I just use 8 bytes per symbol where they use 4, a fixed 2048 vs their fixed 1024 bytes.
-If you remove this fixed size table and look at the difference between this encoding and the *non-adaptive* arithmetic encoding, you'll see that this algorithm produces smaller output.
-Having read that arithmetic encoding was the smallest compression possible, this also initially surprised me.
-Again, with more research it seems that the adaptive versions can reach compression sizes equivalent to this compression technique.
+**\*NEW\*** I've combined the frequency table and encoding together into a single file.
+The frequency table uses only very basic bit packing for the counts, the characters are stored as raw bytes, some compression would make it even smaller.
+Even so, the total file length sometimes beats the best adaptive arithmetic coder implementations I've found online: [Reference-arithmetic-coding](https://github.com/nayuki/Reference-arithmetic-coding/blob/master/python/adaptive-arithmetic-compress.py).
+If the dictionary is too large compared to the message, arithmetic will win, I've included testfiles that demonstrate this (testfiles/panagram).

+**Please do link me to better pure arithmetic/ANS entropy encoder implementations that produce smaller output**, you can share them through creating a new "issue" at the top of the page.
+I'm not as interested in encoders that use LZ/LZW/PPM/NN/etc since this compression only knows the frequencies and I of course expect those more advanced compression algorithms to be better.

 ## The Algorithm
 Follow this link to see [how the code works](the-algorithm.md) in a step by step example walkthrough.